Tom Harris is injured in a high school football game and ends up in the hospital.

 Tanner and his mom said goodbye to Tom, and they left for home.

 When he got home, Tanner needed to plan what he’d do when he went to school on Tuesday.
 He knew it wouldn’t be the same as usual.
-There’d be a lot of questions about what happened to Tom, so he’d need a way to tell the story about what happened to him.
+He’d have to answer a lot of questions about what happened to Tom, so he’d need a way to tell the story about what happened to him.
 The best way would be to summarize it, then tell that version to everyone.
 He wrote what he wanted to say, then edited it and re-edited it a couple times.
 Then he committed the final summarized version to memory.

 Then he worked on his homework assignments and studied for his Chemistry test.